plankp/Rulesets/README.md

 ## What is this?

 It is similar to a lexer and parser generator in many ways, except you also use it to match an sequence of (or singular) basic Java objects.
-Currently these objects are limited to:
+You can check if any object responds to a selector (has field or method with the specified name).
+The objects that support equal or comparator-based matches are limited
+to:

 *  Null
 *  Integers